angelsl/toktogi-plus/README.md

 - [x] **Choose populated Dict entry to save using KeyDown 1,2,3,4**
 - [x] **Intergrate real-time import to Anki with Anki Connect**
 - [x] **Add persistent local storage for SAVED_VOCAB_LIST , and perhaps for User-specified SAVED_VOCAB_LIST Field option**
+- [ ] **Replace all localstorage saving api with storage.local which is more suitable for extensions**
 - [ ] **Hanja in its own  column when saving to TSV**
 - [ ] **Better Conjugated Word recognition.
 To starts with, maybe also try removing 'n' final jamo and adds 다 when querying?**
 - [ ] **Toggle Sanseido-like mode for KR-Eng.
 Maybe naver Dict.
 Search the manually highlighted keyword.**
-- [ ] **Toggle Sanseido-like mode for KR-Eng.
+- [ ] **Toggle Sanseido-like mode for KR-JP, and KR-KR.
 Maybe naver Dict.
 Search the manually highlighted keyword.**
+- [ ] **Add popup menu when clicked the toktogi logo, easy way to check config, Ankiconnect connection, and how many words saved**
 - [ ] Add [Korean vocab Frequency List](https://github.com/open-korean-text/open-korean-text/tree/master/src/main/resources/org/openkoreantext/processor/util/freq)  to field.
 Tags 1-5000 as very common , 5001-10000 as common, 10001-20000 as rare, 20001+ as extremely rare